The-Marcy-Lab-School/express-1.2-assignment/README.md

 # Question 3: GET /books/:id
 Now it's time to get into using `dynamic routing` with [route parameters](https://expressjs.com/en/guide/routing.html#route-parameters).
 In order to get a *single* specific book, we have to send over the book's id in the url as a `parameter`.
+Be careful!
+After getting the parameters from the `request` object in Express **they will always by string types**.
+Be sure to convert ids to numbers before passing them to functions.

-So if I made a get request to `/books/2`, I would expect:
+If we send a `GET` request to `/books/2`, I would expect:

 ```json
 { "id": 2, "title": "Some book" }
 ```

 However, what if someone requests a resource that doesn't exist?
-In that case we want to send a `404`, and a body that's just the text "Not Found"
+In that case we want to send a `404`, and a body that's just the text "Not Found."

-- **HTTP Verb:** GET
+- **HTTP Verb:** `GET`
 - **url:** /books/:id
 - **expected response:** A single `Book` object OR the text "Not Found"
 - **status code**: Either `200` or `404`